Eyezy Review 2024: Is It a Good Way to Monitor Your Kids?

 Eyezy Features

 Eyezy’s location tracking and geofencing app for mobile is completely different from the web-based version of Eyezy.
-It’s only available as a separate purchase, has many features that aren’t included in the web-based version of Eyezy, and can only be used on Android or iOS.
-In other words, you can’t use Eyezy’s web-based dashboard if you have Eyezy’s location tracker app.
+It can only be used on Android or iOS and includes features that aren’t included in the web-based version of Eyezy.
+Also, you can’t use Eyezy’s web-based dashboard if you have Eyezy’s location tracker app.
 You have to install a parent’s app on your phone and a kid’s app on your kid’s phone.

 Social Spotlight